jhfoxliu/CROWN-Seq/README.md

 # CROWN-seq

-Examples can be found under `Notebooks`
+Examples can be found under `notebooks`

 ## Contact